roman-milk/roman-milk.github.io/vanessas-dissonance.md

  Instead, he shot his entire load onto the fender of the old battered car-wreck.
 The sperm coated it like a new, glistening paint.

  The janitor's cock had barely stopped spurting when he roughly grabbed Vanessa's head with a hand on each side dragging the slut over to the car so she kneeled right in front of the fender.
-Report_Story #3